 Feeling stressed or depressed?
 You may one day be prescribed meditation rather than medication, thanks to a study conducted by researchers from the Department of Psychology and the Centre for Addiction and Mental Health (CAMH) at St. Joseph’s Hospital in Ontario.

-functional magnetic resonance imaging (fMRI) to map brain activity changes in people trained in mindfulness meditation.
+A research team is the first to use functional magnetic resonance imaging (fMRI) to map brain activity changes in people trained in mindfulness meditation.
 The researchers scanned the brains of study participants as they responded to various word prompts.

 People with no meditation training showed very little change in brain activity from task to task.
 They mostly engaged the areas along the middle of the brain such as the prefrontal cortex, which is responsible for personality and social behaviour.